17th November 2011, 01:47 PM

 To this Dawn had no response; she simply looked at the ground completely ashamed of her little outburst.
-Rowan smiled at the two boys and then turned away and began to walk away.
+Rowan smiled at the two boys and then began to walk away.
 Dawn shot a quick glare at the two before she followed him.
 The two stood there puzzled for a bit before they too decided to leave the lake, each one with their own pokémon.
-As they headed home, thoughts of what to do with his Turtwig raced through Chaos’ head until he stopped and stared at Flash.
-“I just remembered, my mom doesn’t allow me to have pokémon…”
+As they headed home, thoughts of what to do with his turtwig raced through Chaos’ head until he stopped and stared at Flash.
+“I just remembered something important, my mom won’t let me have pokémon…”

 Re: A Trainer's Life (tentative title)(2)

 The door slowly creaked open as Chaos tried to walk in while making as little noise as possible.
 It was going to be tough to get to his room without being spotted, but maybe he could do it.
 He took a few steps forwards when suddenly he heard his mother’s voice, “Chris, is that you?
 You’re late.
 Dinner’s already on the table so come here and eat.”

 Chaos gulped, he had wanted to get to his room first that way he could prepare things.
 He felt the small metal orb in his pocket.
 It had shrunken down when he had squeezed it earlier.
 Part of him wanted to do some research on how it worked, but he knew he had no time.
 He continued to walk towards the stairs as he yelled, “Mom, I’m going to go lie down for a bit, I’m really tired.”

 “You’re tired because you haven’t eaten yet.
 Trust me, come eat something, it’s your favorite.”